Review digest

 Watch the verdict at 1:04 on YouTubeWhere they agree

-- +Peroxide strips genuinely work - dentists confirm they use the same active ingredient as professional gel, just weaker.
+- +Peroxide strips work: dentists confirm they use the same active ingredient as professional gel, only weaker.

 - +Concentration is the whole difference: about 6-10% peroxide in strips versus 35-40% in-office, so strips are slower and cap lower.